-This week, Jonathan Hehir – the managing director of Insuremycars.ie – has joined the host Pat on the Pat Kenny Show with Newstalk, to share with the audience some top tips on how to save on car insurance.
+This week, Jonathan Hehir – the managing director of Insuremycars.ie – has joined the host Pat on the Pat Kenny Show with Newstalk, to share with the audience some top tips on how to save on motor insurance.
 You can listen to the podcast here.

-Host Pat Kenny: A recent study revealed that motorists could be paying more than three hundred euro too much for their car insurance.
+Host Pat Kenny: A recent study revealed that motorists could be paying more than three hundred euro too much for their insurance.
 The study revealed that misplaced loyalty was driving up premium prices and suggested that if road users shopped around, they could almost half the yearly charge.
 Now joining me for some tips on saving on your car insurance is Jonathan Hehir, Managing Director of insuremycars.ie.
 Jonathan, good morning and welcome.

 Guest Jonathan Hehir, Director: Morning thank you.

 Host Pat Kenny: It seems incredible that people would pay too much.
 So, how does that come about that people just cough up when they get the invoice?

 Guest Jonathan Hehir, Director: One of the things we’ve noticed recently is that people are comfortable renewing their policy if they have a reduction on the previous year.

 Host Pat Kenny: So, they get a ten-euro reduction, they say “Bingo, it’s gone down!”

 Guest Jonathan Hehir, Director: So, they’re happy with this and they feel they’ve got a good deal but if they were to shop around, they would get a much better deal.
 So, the cases that we use in those examples were all people who moved from one insurance company to another insurance company and in every case that we come across the biggest savers are people who change from one insurer to another insurer.
 Some people might try and haggle or negotiate or change their details to reduce their cover with their own insurer, but you still won’t save as much money as you would if you were to shop around.